Medical Certificate for Scuba Diving

 What Your Scuba Diving Medical Certificate Includes

-Your full name, date of birth, and relevant health background reviewed
+Your full name, date of birth, and relevant health background reviewed by a GMC-registered doctor

 GP's clinical opinion that no known contraindication to recreational scuba diving has been identified